grafana/tempo/operations/tempo-mixin/runbook.md

 - If flushing fails, the ingester will keep retrying until restarted
 - Blocks that have been flushed successfully will be deleted from the ingester, by default after 15m

-Failed flushes could be caused by any number of different things: bad block, permissions issues, rate limiting, failing backend,...
-Tempo will continue to retry sending the blocks until it succeeds, but at some point your WAL files will start failing to write due to out of disk issues.
+Failed flushes could be caused by any number of different things: bad block, permissions issues, rate limiting, failing backend, etc. Tempo will continue to retry sending the blocks until it succeeds, but at some point your WAL files will start failing to write due to out of disk issues.

 Known issue: this can trigger during a rollout of the ingesters, see [tempo#1035](https://github.com/grafana/tempo/issues/1035).